Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 Collection vs. Context

 Observability tells you what the problem with a system is and how it was caused.
-It combines the information and data that monitoring generates to give you a comprehensive understanding of your system, including its performance and health.
+It combines the information and data generated by monitoring to provide a comprehensive understanding of your system, including its performance and health.

 Tracking vs. Knowledge